University of Virginia secret societies: T.I.L.K.A. Society

+Notable members of T.I.L.K.A. include UVA football quarterback and alumni association president Gilbert J. Sullivan and university president Frank Hereford.
+The Tilkas are still active at UVA; a 2004 article in the Cavalier Daily describes their "tapping" ceremony.

 The 21 Society

-The 21 Society announced its founding on June 21, 1999, citing "direct challenge(s) to student self-governance" and claiming an intention to "unify the politically active students of the University."
-The society has subsequently contributed to the University of Virginia Center for Politics.
+The 21 Society announced its founding on June 21, 1999, with 21 letters that were distributed to organizations and people on Grounds.
+Its goal is to protect "student self-governance" and to "unify the politically active students of the University."
+The semi-secret society has subsequently contributed to the University of Virginia Center for Politics.
+Its number 21 is frequently painted on campus buildings, especially fraternity and sorority houses.
+It recognizes 21 seniors each year for their service to the campus community.